Unprocessed Grief, Are you stuck in it?

 Another example is moving to a new neighborhood.
 You may have wanted the move and even looked forward to it, but you will still feel the loss of your old familiar surroundings.
 You no longer have the same neighbors, friends and community that you once had, therefore you must adapt and that causes grief.
 Change isn’t something that comes easily for many people.

-Grief comes from many sources and those are just some examples of it.
+Grief comes from many sources and those are just some examples.
 Often you don’t even realize from whence it came.
 In those cases it can become problematic because you don’t recognize it as grief and therefore don’t process it.
 Unprocessed grief riles and forces you to react in many unpredictable ways; some of them even cause you harm.

 So what do you do?
 You understand that any loss or change in your life can cause you to grieve.
 Therefore don’t run from it.
 Instead, understand it and process it.
 Many people have unprocessed grief; therefore “stuck” becomes their state of existence.